maryash/maryash.github.io/127/assignments.md

         _Hint: See [Lab 5](lab_05.html)_.

-22.  **Due Date: 14 June** **Reading: [Burch's Logic & Circuits](http://www.toves.org/books/logic/)**
+22.  **Due Date: 14 June** &nbsp; &nbsp; **Reading: [Burch's Logic & Circuits](http://www.toves.org/books/logic/)**

-        Write a logical epxression that is equivalent to the circuit that computes the majority of 3 inputs, called in1, in2, in3:
+        Write a logical expression that is equivalent to the circuit that computes the majority of 3 inputs, called in1, in2, in3:

         *   If two or more of the inputs are True, then your expression should evaluate to True.
         *   Otherwise (two or more of the inputs are False), then your expression should evaluate to False.